uni-assist Application Guide: Step-by-Step for Studienkolleg Admission (2026)

 If Your Application Is Forwarded Successfully

-- The university reviews your application — they check additional criteria such as available spots, your German level, and any internal selection processes
+The university reviews your application — they check additional criteria such as available spots, your German level, and any internal selection processes

-- If admitted: You must accept the offer within the stated deadline, then apply for your student visa (if not already in Germany), open a blocked account (Sperrkonto), and enroll at the Studienkolleg
+If admitted: You must accept the offer within the stated deadline.
+Then apply for your student visa (if not already in Germany), open a blocked account (Sperrkonto), and enroll at the Studienkolleg

 If Your Application Is Not Forwarded

-This usually means your qualifications were not recognized as sufficient for university entrance in Germany, even with a Studienkolleg.
+This means your qualifications were not recognized as sufficient for university entrance in Germany, even with a Studienkolleg.
 Common reasons include:

-- Your school-leaving certificate is not recognized as a university entrance qualification in Germany (check the anabin database)
+Your school-leaving certificate is not recognized as a university entrance qualification in Germany (check the anabin database)

-- Your documents were incomplete or could not be verified
+Your documents were incomplete or could not be verified

-- Your language proficiency did not meet the minimum requirement
+Your language proficiency did not meet the minimum requirement

 In this case, uni-assist will inform you of the reason.
 You may need to obtain additional qualifications, improve your language level, or explore alternative pathways.